foundersandcoders/error-handling-workshop/README.md

 Working in pairs, clone this repo to get started with the basic file structure and dependencies.
 You should utilise the **Returning errors** and/or **Error first callback** methods described above, and be sure to cover as many cases as possible in your tests.

-The functions to build are located in the *modules* directory and the tests are located in *tests.js*.
+The functions to build are located in the *modules* directory and the tests are located in the *tests* directory.

 ### (Bonus exercise if you have time)